ORNL/DataFed/core/database/README.md

 # WARNING - Adding Tests

-Note CMake is configured to run tests one at a time.
-The tests are specified in CMake by passing a string that is matched against the chai test cases in the "it()" sections of the chai unit tests..
+Note The granularity of CMake is dependent on how they are defined in the CMakeLists.txt file.
+The tests are specified in CMake by passing a string that is matched against the chai test cases in the "it()" sections of the chai unit tests.
+Any test cases that match the pattern will run when that test is triggered.

 i.e.